Report a damp or mould issue

 Condensation

-This happens when warm air meets cold surfaces – like windows and walls – and turns into water droplets.
-It's the most common cause of mould in homes.
+Condensation happens when warm air touches a cold surface, such as windows or walls, and turns into water droplets.
+It’s the most common cause of mould in homes.

 Leaks

-Leaky roofs, gutters, taps, toilets, or pipes can all cause damp patches or long-term water damage.
+Water leaking from roofs, gutters, taps, toilets or pipes can lead to damp patches or longer‑term water damage.

 Poor ventilation

-Without good airflow, moisture builds up, especially in kitchens, bathrooms and bedrooms.
+If air can’t move around the home properly, moisture builds up.
+This is especially common in kitchens, bathrooms and bedrooms.

 Cold surfaces